wx-chevalier/Awesome-Lists-and-CheatSheets/Zen/Awesome-CS-Collections.md

 - [The Twelve-Factor App](http://12factor.net/zh_cn/): To raise awareness of some systemic problems we’ve seen in modern application development, to provide a shared vocabulary for discussing those problems, and to offer a set of broad conceptual solutions to those problems with accompanying terminology.

 - [The System Design Primer](https://github.com/donnemartin/system-design-primer): Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.

+- [awesome-shell](https://github.com/alebcay/awesome-shell): A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
+Inspired by awesome-php.

+- [free-for-dev](https://github.com/ripienaar/free-for-dev): A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.

 # Frontend | 前端